ShahabSH94/AutoCompleter/README.md

 if you didnt like what you got just ctrl+z to undo

-some programs lock the file while the file is opened in that program so currently they're not supported also some other programs might not support undo if file was edited from another program in that case you might want to use clipboard mode
+some programs lock the file while the file is opened in that program so currently they're not supported in this mode also some other programs might not support undo if file was edited from another program in that case you might want to use clipboard mode

 clipboard mode: